5 Star ceiling fan

 Downside to 5 star Fans

-But there is a down side ( out link to our previous blog comparing EESL 5 star fans with Gorilla) to these 5 star rated fans.
+But there is a down side ( out link to our previous blog comparing EESL 5 star fans with Atomberg) to these 5 star rated fans.
 The air delivery and RPM in these fans is compromised on.
 A lot of competitors have reduced the speed of the fan to reduce the power consumption which is not the right way to go about saving energy in a hot country like India.
 Compromising on quality and output parameters to bring in energy efficiency is definitely not advisable.

 Other Superior Alternative- BLDC Fans